 In summary, the grades of students with disabilities in classes taught by faculty who received training increased while the grades of their non-disabled peers did not change.
 In contrast, the grades of both groups of students in courses taught by untrained faculty stayed the same or decreased somewhat.
 Thus, only the grades of the students with disabilities in the classes of the trained faculty increased significantly after the instructor received the training, bringing the performance of students with and without disabilities taught by the trained faculty to similar levels in the post-training period.
-It should be noted that the pre-training grades of students with disabilities were much lower than those of students with disabilities in the comparison faculty classes.
+It should be noted that the pretraining grades of students with disabilities were much lower than those of students with disabilities in the comparison faculty classes.
 It is unknown whether this was random fluctuation in the data or due to systematic differences between faculty in the two groups.
-It is possible that the results are simply due to random fluctuation in the data and regression to the mean.
+It is possible that the faculty who received the training recognized that they needed it and found it effective, or it could be that the results are simply due to random fluctuation in the data and regression to the mean.
 Replication of this study might shed light on this issue.